 "I can honestly and proudly say that this is been one of the best summers of my life.
 Watching myself grow so profoundly as a person and as a musician has been an experience I will carry with me for the rest of my life.
 You have an amazing program here at Interlochen, and while I'm saddened that my time here is almost up, I know that the six incredibly short-seeming weeks of show me exactly why the word Interlochen means so much to so many people." - J.D.

 "Thank you so much for an incredible six weeks, you run the finest vocal program I've ever attended or heard of." - E.S.

 "Thank you again for this marvelous summer where I have grown and discovered what it is to be an artist." - G.D.

 Video files #1 and #2: select, memorize and record two classical music selections.
 No musical theatre pieces.
 Pieces should include piano accompaniment.

 When You Arrive at Camp

-Students will sing after their arrival to campus and will be placed into the appropriate choral and operatic experience.
-Accepted students will be required to arrive at camp with three memorized performance-ready classical pieces, at least two of which should be in a language other than English.
+Students will sing and will be placed into the appropriate choral and operatic experience.
+Accepted students are required to arrive at camp with three memorized performance-ready classical pieces, at least one of which should be in a language other than English.

 Interlochen is also home to the Arts Academy boarding high school, which offers a vocal music major for grades 9-12, as well as a post-graduate year.